Piezoid/rust-idle/README.md

 ## Usage

-Once installed, the daemon can be enabled and started with
+Once installed, the daemon must be enabled and started with:
 ```
 # systemctl enable --now rust-idle
 ```

-With the default configuration under [`/etc/conf.d/rust-idle`](rust-idle.conf), `rust-idle` will wait for 10min of idle time before syncing and spinning down any SATA drive found on the system.
+With the default configuration under [`/etc/conf.d/rust-idle`](rust-idle.conf), `rust-idle` waits for 10min of idle time before syncing and spinning down any SATA drive found on the system.

 Behavior can be specialized per device.
 Setting an idle time of 0 disable any